 My journey into art started as a therapeutic activity whilst adapting to a complete change of life after I survived a life-threatening subarachnoid brain haemorrhage, caused by a ruptured aneurysm.

-I left a hectic London life and BBC career behind for the inspirational shores of coastal Norfolk, where I am now lucky enough to enjoy walks on the beach or in the local countryside with my dog, and a slower pace of life.
+I am lucky enough to be close to the inspirational shores of coastal Norfolk, where I am happiest enjoying walks on the beach or in the local countryside with my dog, and a slower pace of life.

-Recovery is an ongoing process and I remain positive and optimistic.
+Recovery is an ongoing process but I try to remain positive and optimistic.
 I like to communicate this through my work and enjoy creating mostly uplifting paintings that can inspire and articulate that feeling.

-I have explored many creative techniques, inspired by an invaluable art group, through study, and with much experimentation and practice.
+I have explored many creative techniques, inspired by an invaluable art group, through formal study, and with much experimentation and practice.

 Art and the brain